"The Sunny Side Of Life"

 Best Bluegrass Band and Best Bluegrass Album.

-The Sunny Side Of Life is Carolyn’s first solo project which includes
+The Sunny Side Of Life, produced by Dede Wyland, is Carolyn’s

-Carolyn has been Membership Director of the DC Bluegrass Union since 2018.
+Carolyn served as Membership Director of the DC Bluegrass Union since 2018.

 "The Sunny Side